Sustainable Summits: The International Mountain Conference on Environmental Practices

 — Garry Oye, Chief of Wilderness Stewardship, US National Park Service.

-• Reducing User Impact: The Challenge of managing all types of waste.
-(Day 3)
+• Reducing User Impact: The Challenge of Managing all types of Waste.
+July 23, Wednesday

 Time will be allowed for problem solving on all of the above among the experts and audience.
 In addition, exhibits will display sustainable products that are efficient, lighter, and lower-resource use.
 Managers and vendors will display products and papers from the presentations.

-Registration is open.
-We are soliciting sponsors, vendors, speakers and papers.
-If you wish to be involved, make a contribution or be placed on a conference news list, please contact chairpersons, Roger Robinson, or Ellen Lapham by emailing email@example.com.
+TO CONTRIBUTE: We are soliciting vendors, speakers and papers.
+If you wish to be involved, or be placed on a conference news list, please contact the chairpersons, Roger Robinson or Ellen Lapham, by emailing firstname.lastname@example.org